nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `EduManage` and the **Actor** is the `tuition teacher`, unless specified otherwise)

+**Use case: Add a student**

+**MSS**

+1. Tuition teacher requests to list students.
+2. EduManage shows a list of students.
+3. Tuition teacher requests to add a student by providing that student's information.
+4. EduManage adds student's information and indicates success.

+   Use case ends.

+**Extensions**
+* 3a.
+The provided student's name already exists in the System.
+    * 3a1 EduMange shows an error message indicating student already exists in System.

+      Use case resumes at step 3.

+* 3b.
+The provided student's information is missing fields that are not optional.
+  * 3b1 EduMange shows an error message indicating missing information and displays correct command format.

+    Use case resumes at step 3.

 **Use case: Delete a student**

 **MSS**

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
-3. Tuition teacher requests to delete a specific student in the list.
+3. Tuition teacher requests to delete a specific student in the list by providing student's index.
-4. EduManage deletes the student.
+4. EduManage deletes the student and indicates success.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

   Use case ends.

 * 3a.
-The given index is invalid.
+The provided student index is invalid.

     * 3a1.
+EduManage shows an error message indicating provided index is invalid.

+      Use case resumes at step 3.

+**Use case: List all students**

+**MSS**

+1. Tuition teacher requests to view all students.
+2. EduManage shows a list of students.

+    Use case ends.

+**Extensions**
+* 2a.
+The list is empty

+    Use case ends.

+**Use case: Update a student's details**

+**MSS**

+1. Tuition teacher requests to list students.
+2. EduManage shows a list of students.
+3. Tuition teacher requests to update a specific students' information by providing student's name and new information.
+4. EduManage updates student information and indicates success.

+   Use case ends.

+**Extensions**
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The selected student name is invalid or not in the list of students.
+  * 3a1.
+EduMange shows an error message.

+    Use case resumes at step 3.

+* 3b.
+New information details are invalid.
-EduManage shows an error message.
+  * 3b1 EduManage shows an error message.

-      Use case resumes at step 2.
+    Use case resumes at step 3.

 **Use case: Add notes to a student**